gregogolla/investrak-iicdocs/user-modules/reports.md

 ## Financial Reports

-!>These financial reports are for informational use only.
+!>The financial reports are for informational use only.
 They are intended only to provide guidance and insight into the regular and daily activities of your investment club.
 Consult a certified accountant or authorised financial professional  before using them for regulatory reporting.

 ### Financial Reports - Balance sheet
 The Balance Sheet details of the assets and liabilities of club.
 The Total Assets will always equal the Total Liabilities plus Members Equity of the club.
 <p align="center">
     <img src="images/8.2_Reports_Bal_Sheet.png" alt="Reports Page">
 </p>

 The assets include Cash (at hand and in the bank), tangible assets and property and value of security and investments.